Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Limitations

 The observations we made are also limited to the main patterns we have observed in the 100 samples, manually.
 Although we later quantitatively validate them, it is of course possible that there exist some other explanations as well that we have missed observing, due to the samples we have chosen.

-We have also subjectively selected a set of six token types that we believed could have the highest impact on our models.
-Although, the RQ2 results showed that these categories actually contributed the most out of all tokens; the level of abstraction (grouping of tokens into categories) is a matter of design choice, which may reveal other findings (at different levels).
-In other words, although our observations in this level of abstraction are correct, they are not the only way to look at the tokens' attention scores and other categorizations can be studied in the future.

-Finally, the study is only limited to three downstream tasks (CT, CDG, and CR) and two code models (CodeBERT and GraphCodeBERT).
+In addition, the study is only limited to three downstream tasks (CT, CDG, and CR) and two code models (CodeBERT and GraphCodeBERT).
 More work is required to generalize the findings for other Transformer-based models, in the future.
+Worth mentioning is the implementation of the CDG task within the GraphCodeBERT framework, which was executed employing identical settings and hyperparameters as the other tasks and models.
+This uniform approach might contribute to the observed lower accuracy in the performance of the CDG task within the model.

+Finally, this study was conducted before ChatGPT gone public.
+So a very relevant extension of this work would be including GPT-4 model both as a code model as well as a XAI method to provide explanations on the decisions of itself and other models.